A vault door is a large secure door used to create custom-built vaults large enough to allow walk-in access.

-Install in an accessible location - All too often vaults go unused when they are located too far away to be conveniently accessed.
-Many times a new vault owner will over think the planned location for their vault, locating it in some cleverly concealed location or disguising the vault behind false doors or walls.
-While concealing your vault is fine, don't do this at the cost of overall convenience or the vault will likely fall out of use over time.
-It's far better to be storing your commonly used valuables in a not so hidden vault than to have these items left out for easy pilfering.
-Rather than outthinking the burglar along with yourself, rely on the vault to perform its job of protection and place it in a location it's likely to get the most use.
-If your home is burglarized, a well built burglary vault will faithfully protect your contents.
+All too often, safes go unused when they are located too far away to be conveniently accessed.
+Many times a new safe buyer will overthink the planned location for their safe, locating it in some cleverly concealed location or disguising the safe behind false doors or walls.
+While concealing your safe is fine, don't do this at the cost of overall convenience or the safe will likely fall out of use over time.
+It's far better to store your commonly used valuables in a not-so-hidden safe than to have these items left out for easy pilfering.
+Rather than out thinking the burglar along with yourself, rely on the safe to perform its job of protection and place it where it's likely to get the most use.
+If your home is burglarized, a well-built burglary safe will faithfully protect your contents.

-Consider an additional small safe for quick daily access - It can sometimes be difficult to install vaults in locations that are conveniently accessible.
-Many homeowners in this situation find that owning a vault and a small safe allows for convenient access to their daily use items while still having ample space for the important items used less often.
+It can sometimes be difficult to install vaults in locations that are conveniently accessible.
+Many homeowners in this situation find that owning a vault and a small safe allows for convenient access to their daily use items, while still having ample space for the important items used less often.

-Check for a thick solid steel door: It is essential that the vault door you purchase has a a continuous solid steel plate of substantial thickness.
+It is essential that the vault door you purchase has a continuous solid steel plate of substantial thickness.
 Without this base level of steel protection, any vault door can be opened within minutes despite the hoopla of additional advertised protection features.
 The majority of vault doors on the market tout a plethora of protection features, but virtually all fail miserably in this essential area.

 The vault you choose must have at minimum a ½" thick solid steel door.